dbouwman/solution-plan/workplan.md

 which avoids issues of `npm i @esri/solution-core@latest` picking up the alpha stream

-At this point we should do something to ensure that the UMD outputs are working - perhaps a simple umd test harness app
+At this point we should do something to ensure that the UMD outputs are working - perhaps a simple umd test harness app.

 ## 3 Harness App - 5 days
 Before we can dive into work on the processors, we need an environment to start flexing the core, and pick items to run through the system, while seeing intermediate outputs - aka a Test Harness application